buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcGeometryResource/Entities/IfcBoundedCurve.md

 # IfcBoundedCurve

-An _IfcBoundedCurve_ is a curve of finite length.
+An _IfcBoundedCurve_ is a curve of finite length.<!-- end of definition -->

 { .extDef}
 > NOTE Definition according to ISO/CD 10303-42:1992
 > A bounded curve is a curve of finite arc length with identifiable end points.

 > NOTE Entity adapted from **bounded_curve** defined in ISO10303-42.

 > HISTORY New entity in IFC1.0

 **Informal Propositions**